 - Leave one bike length between you and the rider in front of you.

 - Pass on the left and only when it is safe to do so.

 - Use verbal cues to communicate with other riders:

 - Use hand cues to point out potential hazards in the road, like potholes and debris.

-- Ride defensively.
-Never assume that a driver or another cyclist sees you.
+- Never assume that a driver or another cyclist sees you — ride defensively.

 - Always be courteous and respectful of other riders and the general public.

-We will send additional Ride Day safety rules and regulations to all participants via email prior to event day.
+We will send additional on-event safety rules and regulations to all participants via email prior to event day.
 Thank you for helping us make safety a priority!